 MS in AT Program Application

 Detailed submission instructions for application requirements and necessary documentation are outlined on the Athletic Training Centralized Application Service (ATCAS) and in the the MS in AT Student Handbook.
-Students will need to submit all materials through ATCAS applications and EKU’s supplemental materials.
+Students will need to submit all materials online through the ATCAS application.
 Please click on the ATCAS logo above or click here to access the application service.
+If you previously started an ATCAS application, you may access instructions on how to re-apply in the current cycle by clicking here.

 Application will require the following: